informationgrid/ingrid-mdek/README.md

 profile.

 To develop for a profile you need to make the following changes:
-* edit "ingrid-mdek-job/src/main/webapp/WEB-INF/jetty-web.xml" and uncomment the `<Item>` you need for your profile (this extends and overwrites the webapp folder)
+* edit "ingrid-mdek-job/src/develop/resources/application-default.properties" and uncomment the `jetty.base.resources` you need
+for your profile (this extends and overwrites the webapp folder)
 * add `distribution/src/profiles/<profile>/conf` to your classpath on top
     * IntelliJ IDEA: